 - Recurrent thoughts of death, suicidal plans, suicidal ideation, or suicidal attempts

-It is defined by Huelskoetter (1991) as an emotional reaction, altered mood state, and physical symptom accompanied by negative concept of self and marked low self- esteem; which is also associated with regressive and punitive wishes.
+It is defined by Huelskoetter (1991) as an emotional reaction, altered mood state, and physical symptom accompanied by the negative concept of self and marked low self- esteem; which is also associated with regressive and punitive wishes.

 The following nursing interventions for depression are as follows: